Expensify/App/PERFORMANCE.md

 **Suggested:** [Deep Dive with the React DevTools creator](https://www.youtube.com/watch?v=nySib7ipZdk)

 ### Why Did You Render?
-- Why Did You Render (WDYR) sends notifications about potentially avoidable component re-renders.
+- Why Did You Render (WDYR) sends console notifications about potentially avoidable component re-renders.
 - It can also help to simply track when and why a certain component re-renders.
 - To enable it, set `USE_WDYR=true` in your `.env` file.
 - You can add or exclude tracked components by their `displayName` in `wdyr.js`.
-- Open the Chrome Dev Tools console to see WDYR notifications.
+- Open the browser console to see WDYR notifications.

 **Suggested** [Why Did You Render docs](https://github.com/welldone-software/why-did-you-render)